Troon North and Troon Village

 Homes that are listed for sale in Troon Village typically stay on the market for about 43 days before selling.
 Many homes have two to five bedrooms and two to seven bathrooms and sit on whole acre lots.
 Home prices in the last year in Troon Village have increased by $300,000 on average.

 Homes for sale in both Troon North and Troon Village feature a variety of upscale amenities.
-Some of the features that buyer can enjoy include:
+Some of the features that buyers can enjoy include: